arimorcos/arimorcos.github.io/content/blogPosts/Mining my google search history for clues, Part I.md

 ### How have my searches changed over time?

-From looking at the frequency distribution, we were able to tease out several obvious themes in my searches.
+From looking at the frequency distribution, I was able to tease out several obvious themes in my searches.
 Are searches for these themes constant throughout time, or has their frequency changed over the past two years?
 To find out, I binned the data into individual months, and counted the number of queries in each bucket containing words related to the theme of interest.
 As an example, for the "Web Development" theme, I included "html" and "css" as relevant search terms.
 Note that each query can only be counted once, so a query containing both of these words would not be double-counted.
 Below, I've plotted the number of matching queries over time for several of the above categories.

 <img src='/static/blogImages/201506/googlePart1/projectsCode.png' width=80% class="centeredImage"></img>